uhh-lt/kaldi-tuda-de/README.md

 ## News

+19 April 2023
+- As an alternative to the German Kaldi models in this repository, checkout [speechcatcher](https://github.com/speechcatcher-asr).
+Speechcatcher models are trained end-to-end with punctuation, support streaming and run fast on CPU as well.

 19 April 2022
 - We updated the LM (v6) and recrawled recent text data and extended the vocabulary (now 900k).
 Our newest best result (with 140 million sentences) is 6.19% WER on Tuda-De Dev and 6.93% WER on Tuda-De Test.
 See our newest pre-trained models here: [pretrained models](#Newest-pretrained-models).
 If you need an overall faster model, you can also replace the default HCLG with this much smaller one: [HCLG_s](https://ltdata1.informatik.uni-hamburg.de/kaldi_tuda_de/de_900k_HCLG_s.fst.bz2).